crossroadsfpga/enso/docs/primitives/rx_enso_pipe.md

 ## Notification Prefetching

-Under the hood, Ensō uses a reactive notification mechanism that dramatically improves throughput but that may also increase latency.
-To reduce latency when receiving packets, applications can choose to use notification prefetching.
+Under the hood, Ensō uses a reactive notification mechanism that dramatically improves throughput but that may also increase latency when used by itself.
+To reduce latency when receiving packets, Ensō also employs a mechanism called notification prefetching, that causes software to preemptively request new notifications from the NIC.
 Ensō supports two types of notification prefetching: implicit and explicit.

-To use notification prefetching *implicitly*, it is sufficient to compile Ensō with `-Dlatency_opt=true`.
-This will cause the library to always prefetch notifications for the next pipe when receiving data from a given one.
+By default, Ensō already prefetches notifications implicitly.
+Applications that do not benefit from low latency may choose to disable notification prefetching by compiling Ensō with `-Dlatency_opt=false`.
+This will cause the library to only prefetch notifications when explicitly requested by the application.
 Refer to the [build instructions](../compiling_software.md#compilation-options) for more details on how to change compile-time options.

 Alternatively, users that want more control over when notification prefetching happens may choose to prefetch notifications *explicitly*.
 To explicitly prefetch notifications for a given pipe, an application can use the [`RxPipe::Prefetch()`](/software/classenso_1_1RxPipe.html#ad779bff3360fcfb1b517e5b04e0c82cc) method.
 This will force the NIC to notify any pending data for such pipe.